 15. Make a hexagon and determine the perimeter.

-These questions can be modified to meet learners at various grades.
-When introducing the geo-board, begin with an exploring type of activity.
-As the comfort level increases when working with geo-boards, it is useful to have students begin transferring their figures/shapes to dot paper.
-To extend some of the questions above, you can also include concepts like which figures are congruents, which figures have 1 or more lines of symmetry.
-Questions like this should be followed up with, 'How do you know?' which requires students to explain their thinking.
+These questions can be modified to meet learners at various grade levels.
+When introducing the geoboard, begin with an exploring type of activity.
+As the comfort level increases when working with geoboards, it is useful to have students begin transferring their figures/shapes to dot paper.